Active Shooter Response – CRASE – FREE

-Presented by First Sergeant Jon Hill, Training Coordinator with the Maryland State Police and one of MSP’s lead Civilian Response to Active Shooter Events (CRASE) Instructors.
+Presented by the Maryland State Police and one of MSP’s lead Civilian Response to Active Shooter Events (CRASE) Instructors.

 The Civilian Response to Active Shooter Events (CRASE) course is designed and built on an “avoid, deny and defend” strategy developed by Advanced Law Enforcement Rapid Response Training (ALERRT).
 The course provides strategies, guidance and a proven plan for surviving an active shooter event.
 Topics include the history and prevalence of active shooter events, civilian response options, medical issues and considerations for conducting drills.